Chapter 11 NIBRS Overview

 11.3.1 Group A crimes

 The first set of crimes included are Group A crimes and these are really the main crimes included in NIBRS.
-For each of these crimes we have full data on the victim, the offender, the offense, any property stolen or damaged (or for drug crimes, seized by the police), and info about the arrestee (if any).
+For each of these crimes we have full data on the victim, the offender, the offense, any property stolen or damaged (or for drug crimes, seized by the police), and information about the arrestee (if any).
 Of course, not all of this data may be available (e.g. information on the offender is unknown) so there can be significant amounts of missing data, but each crime incident does have corresponding files with this information.

 The complete list of Group A crimes is below.
 I have bolded the Index Crimes which are a flawed, but ubiquitous measure of crime used in the UCR crime data as the main measure of crime in the United States.
 The Index Crimes are murder, rape (sexual assault with an object and sodomy are only considered rape using the FBI new definition that began in 2013), aggravated assault, robbery (these four are the “Violent Index Crimes”), burglary, motor vehicle theft, and theft (these are the “Property Index Crimes”.
 Theft here is broken down into several types of theft like purse-snatching and shoplifting.
 In the UCR crime dataset it is only “theft”.).
 Arson is also technically an Index Crime (arson is considered a property crime) but is generally excluded.
-Using Index Crimes as your measure of crime is a bad idea (see here for more on this) but it is good that all of the Index Crimes are available in NIBRS so we have continuity of data from when agencies move from UCR to NIBRS.

 • Animal Cruelty